ophian/ophian.github.io/_posts/2023-10-31-Watch-your-PHP-version.md

 ---
 layout: post
 title: Watch your PHP version
-last_modified_at: 2023-11-01T09:24:00+00:00
+last_modified_at: 2023-11-01T09:31:00+00:00
 ---

 N° 2023/07 - Watch your PHP version <img class="php8" src="/i/b/logo_php8_2.svg" alt="php8.2" width="160" height="48">

 ### End of Life for PHP 8.0

-Please notice: PHP current Version series are not that long supported any more like they were with elder PHP series, i.e. PHP 5.
-See this official [Support Until](https://www.php.net/supported-versions.php) announcement page.
-Even for PHP 8.0 EOL time will end in 3 weeks:
+<p>Please notice: PHP current Version series are not that long supported any more like they were with elder PHP series, i.e. PHP 5.
+See this official <a href="https://www.php.net/supported-versions.php" rel="external noopener" target="_blank">Support Until</a> announcement page.
+Even for PHP 8.0 EOL time will end in 3 weeks:</p>

 <div>
     <div>